45 Yau San Street, Yuen Long

 Anyway; d'Arry's Original, McLaren Vale, Shiraz, Grenache 2004 was absolutely superb.
 Made by the good people at d'Arenberg this wine was literally bursting with attractive sweet fruits and was morishly drinkable - I blinked and the bottle was empty.
 The other wine; Hoddles Creek, Yarra Valley, Cabernet Sauvignon 2005 was also a cracker.
 Again an easy drinking experience, but hidden behind the lovely dark berry flavours, was a quiet, but refined and well structured wine.
 I was equally impressed when I questioned Nana on where she got the wine to be told "Boccaccio of course!".

-d'Arenberg and Hoddles Creek websites
+Visit the d'Arenberg and Hoddles Creek websites